A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

-The first IMFs contain essentially oscillations at high frequencies, which are mostly due to electronic noise.
+The first IMFs contain mostly oscillations at high frequencies, which are presumably associated with the electronic noise.
 As a matter of fact, most of the oscillations with increased variance in the central time interval, i.e. $1.2$ s $< t < 2.1$ s, are contained in those modes.
-That time interval is the one during which the fuselage is moving, and thus the control-system of the servo-actuators is operating.
-On the other hand, the oscillations due to the mechanical vibrations of the carriage and of the kinematic systems are also visible in the last IMFs, being characterized by a lower frequency content.
+That time interval is the one during which the fuselage is moving, and thus the control-system of the actuators is operating.
+On the other hand, the oscillations due to the mechanical vibrations of the carriage and of the actuator systems are also visible in the last IMFs, being characterized by a lower frequency content.
 Finally, the presence of the pulse at $t=2$~s is visible in modes from IMF$_5$ to IMF$_{10}$.
 The oscillation related to the pulse broadens more and more moving towards the last modes, as expected \cite{stallone2020new}).